UPC-AIDL-MER/multimodal_emotion_recognition/README.md

 From the graph shown above, we can see that there is no significant improvement in the minimum validation loss from using context.
 Although we do see a decrease a small decrease of the validation loss, it is not enough to compare this to the results obtained from experimentation with the textual data.
 This highlights the difficulty of extracting information relvant to emotion classification from speech.

 ## MUTLIMODAL EXPERIMENTATION
 The multimodal experimentation was done by running a model with the feature vectors extracted from the individual speech/text models.
+An initial model was trained on concatenated feature vectors with the following characteristics:
+  *

 ## CONLCUSIONS